Introduction to computational biology 1000-2N03BO

 Learning outcomes

-1. Student has a general knowledge of the problems of computational biology.
+1. Has a general knowledge of the problems of computational biology.

-2. Student has a basic knowledge of the mathematical tools used in the modeling and analysis of molecular data.
+2. Has a basic knowledge of the mathematical tools used in modeling and analysis of molecular data.

-1. Student can perform a simple bioinformatic analysis for molecular sequences.
+1. Can perform simple bioinformatics analyses for molecular sequences.

-1. knows his own limitations of knowledge and understands the need for further education (K_K01)
+1. Knows the limitations of their own knowledge and understands the need for further education (K_K01).

 Assessment criteria